McMasterRS/lm_CO2024-DRI-Training-Materials/smp/licensing.md

 # Licensing & Legal Compliance

-> **DISCLAIMER**: The following content is intended to highlight resources which may be useful to those developing open-source research software.
+> **DISCLAIMER**: The following content is intended to highlight resources which may be useful to those developing open source research software.
 This content is for informational purposes only.
 It is **NOT** legal advice.
 McMaster University and McMaster Research Software Development Team are not responsible for the content referenced in this guide, nor any and all costs, claims, losses, damages, expenses which may result through the application of this information.
 Be sure to contact a professional for legal advice.

 It is encouraged to assign an appropriate license for your research software project.
 When choosing a license, consider the following: